How to Wash New Towels to Stop Shedding: 10 Tips & Tricks

 4. Replace overused towels.
 Perhaps the simplest way to address the issue of shedding in older towels is to replace them when they begin to show signs of wear.
 Over time, all linens, including towels, will not be able to withstand the same levels of use that they once did.

-Alsco simply replaces your dirty towels with clean ones when you need them, so you never have to worry about laundry, pilling and shedding, organizing and sorting or buying new ones.
+Alsco Uniforms simply replaces your dirty towels with clean ones when you need them, so you never have to worry about laundry, pilling and shedding, organizing and sorting or buying new ones.
 It is far easier for you to manage, saves you time and costs less than managing your own inventory of towels for regular use in your business.

-Get started on the time- and money-saving management of the towels you use regularly in your business today, and call Alsco.
+Get started on the time- and money-saving management of the towels you use regularly in your business today, and call Alsco Uniforms.
 We can ensure that you always have clean, fresh towels on hand when you need them, and we can take care of your dirty towels so you don’t have to.

 Contact Us

-Interested in Alsco's Services?
-Visit our Contact page and let us know!
+Interested in our services?
+Visit our Contact page to get a quote!